gchauvet/vertx-async/README.md

     }
 ```

-There are many more functions available so take a look at the wiki for a full list.
-This module aims to be comprehensive, so if you feel anything is missing please create a GitHub issue for it.
+There are many more functions available so take a look at the wiki for a full list (work in progress) .
+This README aims to be comprehensive, so if you feel anything is missing please create a GitHub issue for it.

 ### Multiple callbacks

-Make sure to always calling the callback instead of a `return` procedural programming statement style, otherwise you will cause multiple callbacks and unpredictable behavior in many cases.
+Make sure to always calling the callback handler once, instead of a `return` procedural programming statement style, otherwise you will cause multiple callbacks and unpredictable behavior in many cases.

 ## Documentation